samarsengar/Peter-Awesome-Website/content/authors/admin/_index.md

 I am a MS Data Analytics student at University of Illinois at Chicago(UIC)

-In the past, I've held positions an consultant at Atos.
+In the past, I've held position as an consultant at Atos.